The EngD is an alternative to a traditional PhD aimed at students wanting a career in industry.

-On completion students are awarded the PhD-equivalent Engineering Doctorate.
+On completion, students are awarded the PhD-equivalent Engineering Doctorate.

 Increasing the research portfolio in a cost-effective way

-Access to University laboratories and facilities
+Providing access to University laboratories and facilities

-Opportunity to make contacts with other Sponsor Companies
+- Creating opportunities to make contacts with other Sponsor Companies

-EngD & PhD Projects Available
+Available EngD & PhD Projects

 Using surface-enhanced Raman spectroscopy to improve the delivery of radiotherapy in 3D tumour models